mkm02/startup/README.md

 It is possible to access variables from one file into another through localStorage.setItem and localStorage.getItem.
 This allows for a javascript file to be affected by or to work together (sort of) with another javascript file through the browser.

 **DON'T FORGET TO DEBUG THROUGH THE BROWSER**

+### Web Services

+- npm init -y and npm install * to prepare node package manager and install necessary packages
+- express defines HTTP endpoints and routes
+- middleware allows for functionality in a webservice
+- use fetch to request from other web services
+- daemons allow for persistant web services, even upon closing a terminal